Profit & Loss Statement (P&L)

 There are plenty of accounting software applications that can help you generate a basic P&L statement.
 This is especially useful for small business owners who aren’t ready to hire an accountant yet.

-P&L Formula
+P/L Formula

 How to Create a Profit and Loss Statement

 A profit & loss statement can be prepared by a bookkeeper, accountant, or accounting software (like Quickbooks).
-You can always prepare your own profit & loss statement using the InvestingAnswers free profit template in Excel.

 Statement of Profit and Loss Formula